-For SSCL’s Contact Centre Program Director, Carl Johnson, the expectations of employees for modern, easier ways of finding information and doing admin tasks, and the business driver of reducing the related support service cost, both pointed in the same direction: enabling more employee self-service online.
+For SSCL’s Contact Centre Program Director, Carl Johnson, the expectations of civil servants for modern, easier ways of finding information and doing admin tasks, and the business driver of reducing the related support service cost, both pointed in the same direction: enabling more of the civil service to self-service online.

-However the starting situation was complex.
-Each department had its own intranet or staff portal, own terminology, and own employee admin processes.
-Many employees found it easier and quicker to ring the SSCL contact center than to try to find their answer on their intranet.
+However, the starting situation was complex.
+Each department had its own intranet or staff portal, own terminology, and own admin processes.
+Many civil servants found it easier and quicker to ring the SSCL contact center than to try to find their answer on their intranet.

 From the multiplicity of individual, and regional contexts and requirements, some common themes began to emerge.
-Above all, for consistency and predictability in information and task completion, and 24/7 access to information on employees’ own devices.
+Above all, for consistency and predictability in information and task completion, and 24/7 access to information on civil servants' own devices.

 The discovery phase findings produced a reframing of the desired business and user outcomes and informed a more ambitious solution design with a phased multi-year delivery.

-In phase one, the employee intranets and portals of participating departments were replaced with employee hubs, all based on a design framework allowing centralized management by SSCL.
+In phase one, the intranets and portals of participating departments were replaced with hubs, all based on a design framework allowing centralized management by SSCL.

-Squiz built nine hubs, spread across two instances of Squiz CMS to allow for differing security requirements.
+Squiz built nine hubs, spread across two instances of Squiz DXP Content Management to allow for differing security requirements.
 One federated Search crawls both CMS instances, with multiple collections and permissions-based search results.

 Each hub contains its own Department-required content, typically amounting to some thousands of web pages.

-Department employees are able to use their own myHub account anonymously from within their department’s network, or to log in for additional individualized features; and via Single Sign On, signing into myHub automatically signs employees into their other systems.
+People are able to use their own myHub account anonymously from within their department’s network, or to log in for additional individualized features; and via Single Sign On, signing into myHub automatically signs people into their other systems.

 All myHub users benefit from improved wayfinding and search guidance to the right information, form, or action, with additional light personalization for logged-in users.
 Popular myHub features include:

 Usage stats for phase one show myHub is hitting its mark.
-At the time of writing, nine government agencies have migrated to myHub, and hundreds of thousands of employees use it regularly.
+At the time of writing, nine government agencies have migrated to myHub, and hundreds of thousands of civil servants use it regularly.

-Calls to the SSCL contact center have reduced, as employees can more easily find for themselves the right information or action online, or chat with a contact center agent in myHub.
+Calls to the SSCL contact center have reduced, as people can more easily find for themselves the right information or action online, or chat with a contact center agent in myHub.

-Over time, this will allow employees to do ever more of their staff admin tasks within myHub itself, and digital workflows will replace more manual processes.
+Over time, this will allow half of the civil service to do ever more of their staff admin tasks within myHub itself, and digital workflows will replace more manual processes.

 As Carl Johnson says, “I came into this project all those years ago, really with the view that we're going to build just a fancy website.
 But as we’ve gained familiarity with the Squiz platform and its capabilities, we’ve learned how to gain real business results, principally through modernizing and improving the employee experience to make routine stuff easier to do.“